machinaut/azero/NOTES.md

     - Notably *not* using crossentropy, because not interpreting value as prob
 - Exploration noise
     - AlphaZero added Dirichlet noise, maybe try implementing that first
+- Value bias - verify adding a constant to all values doesn't change results

 ## Old TODO